rafabez/abyss_ascending/README.md

 ## 🚀 How It Works

 ### 🎭 Story & Gameplay
+- The game begins with an **immersive intro screen** that introduces players to the cosmic ocean universe.
 - Players take on the role of **Captain Delyra Voss**, navigating the advanced submersible spacecraft, **CosmoNautilux**.
 - Each decision impacts the unfolding narrative, leading to multiple branching storylines.
 - The text interface simulates an onboard AI terminal, guiding players through an uncharted abyss.